stacks-network/stacks-core/.github/test-timings/README.md

 These files contain historical JUnit runtimes used to balance GitHub Actions test jobs.
 Unknown tests receive `default_seconds`, so newly added tests still run without requiring an immediate timing update.
+Retried attempts are included in each test's runtime so flaky tests do not silently underweight a partition.

 The Bitcoin file records every integration test.
 The unit file records only tests taking at least five seconds, which keeps the file small while